Reading Time: est. 14 minutes

 A Note on the “Should” Filter

-Before you finalize your list, run each value through one check: Am I naming this because it genuinely gives me energy — or because I think I should value it?
+Before you finalize your list, run each value through one check: Am I naming this because it gives me energy, or because I think I should value it?

 Your values list is only as useful as it is honest.
-If it’s built on “should,” it’s not a compass — it’s a cage.
+If it’s built on “should,” it works like a cage rather than a compass.

 Values conflicts are normal.
-Most people hold values that pull in opposite directions — security and adventure, family and ambition, independence and belonging.
-The goal of values clarification isn’t to resolve these tensions.
-It’s to navigate them consciously instead of by accident.
+Most people hold values that pull in opposite directions: security and adventure, family and ambition, independence and belonging.
+The goal of values clarification is to navigate these tensions consciously instead of resolving them or hitting them by accident.

-Shalom Schwartz’s theory of basic values describes values as existing in a circumplex structure— some naturally complement each other, some are inherently in tension.
+Shalom Schwartz’s theory of basic values describes values as existing in a circumplex structure, where some naturally complement each other and some are inherently in tension.
 Security and openness to change, for example, are structurally opposed.
-Wanting both isn’t confusion or weakness.
-It’s human.
+Wanting both is human, not confusion or weakness.

 Common conflict pairs people actually live with:

-You probably know what this feels like — the tug in two directions that leaves you either paralyzed or making a decision you already resent.
-That’s not a problem with you.
+You probably know what this feels like: the tug in two directions that leaves you either paralyzed or making a decision you already resent.
 That’s just what values look like in real life.

 Here’s the honest framing: knowing your values doesn’t make hard decisions easy.
 It makes them honest.

-When values conflict, you’re not solving a problem — you’re making a priority call in a specific context.
+When values conflict, you’re making a priority call in a specific context.
 Different seasons of life may shift the balance.
 The person who valued adventure in their twenties might find that family becomes the dominant priority in their thirties, then watches adventure re-emerge once the kids leave home.
 None of those shifts mean the values were wrong.
 They mean the hierarchy shifted.

 A values hierarchy is more useful than a values list.
 The list tells you what matters.
 The hierarchy tells you what matters more when the two are in tension.